mukhtar-github/beginners-guide-to-react/setup/setup.md

 Here we have an app that's managing a 'Pokémon' name state, and then we're rendering out a form, and we're rendering an input.
 Every time we submit our form, we're going to update the 'Pokémon' name to whatever the user typed in the input.
 When this is re-rendered, we're going to render the 'Pokémon' info with that 'Pokémon' name, and then the 'Pokémon' info should render our information based on that 'Pokémon'.
 If we type in 'Pikachu', then we should request in formation for 'Pikachu'.

+We need to get that information by fetching it from a server.
+We have this helper function here called 'fetch Pokémon' that creates a 'Pokémon GraphQL query'.
+Then we're using Window.fetch to fetch this public API that has 'Pokémon' information.
+We're making a post.
+We have our proper headers to accept JSON then we serialize and we specify our body is a JSON stringified version of our query.
+The variables for our query which is the name of the 'Pokémon'.

 ```html
 <body>